learn-co-curriculum/react-hooks-components-basics/README.md

 Take a moment to read that code line by line:

 - we declare a function, `Article`
-- we explicitly provide a return value (we tell React "Hey, when you want to put this component on the DOM, here is what it should become!")
+- we explicitly provide a return value of **JSX** (we tell React "Hey, when you want to put this component on the DOM, here is what it should become!")

 When React creates this element and adds it to the DOM, the resulting HTML will look just as you would expect: